stolbikova/front-end-assignment-lite/README.md

 - Feel free to add your own twist to the game - but make sure that you satisfy the requirements written above!

-Feel free to arrange the scaffolding of the application the way you want: the current one is the default template from `vue-cli`
+Feel free to arrange the scaffolding of the application the way you want: the current one is the default template from `create-vue`